wghost/LongWar-Linux/LW-EW-LINUX-README.txt

 This mod is for Steam version of XCOM: Enemy Within only.

+Ensure the game was started at least once without the mod (fails to load menu if it never phoned home).

 Switch off all Steam online features for XCOM: cloud sync and automatic updates.